aayushi-satam/observer-universe/README.md

 ---

-## Concept
+## Overview

-Observer Universe is an interactive web experience exploring the idea that observation shapes reality.
+Observer Universe is an interactive web project exploring the idea that observation influences reality.

-Inspired by principles from quantum mechanics, the system behaves probabilistically.
-Objects exist in unstable states until measured.
-When attention stabilizes them, they collapse into form.
+The system is inspired by quantum mechanics, where particles behave differently when measured.
+In this environment, visual elements exist in unstable states until interaction stabilizes them.
+When attention is sustained, structures become defined.
 When ignored, they dissolve.

-The work sits at the intersection of:

-Science
-Philosophy
-Art
-Technology
-Spirituality
+The project connects science, philosophy, art, technology, and spirituality within a single responsive system.

 ---

-## How It Works

-The experience unfolds in phases:

-1. Conceptual introduction (OBJECTIVE → SCIENCE → ART → PHILOSOPHY → TECHNOLOGY → SPIRITUALITY)
+## Experience Structure

+1. Concept introduction
-2. Instruction phase
+2. User instructions
-3. Interactive universe
+3. Interactive environment

-Inside the universe:
+In the interactive phase:

-• Movement creates instability
+• Continuous movement increases instability
-• Stillness triggers collapse
+• Sustained stillness stabilizes nearby elements
-• Structures accumulate through interaction
+• Stabilized structures accumulate
-• Excess motion causes decoherence
+• Excess motion returns the system to uncertainty

-The system responds to cursor behavior, simulating probabilistic state change.

-Each session evolves differently.
+Each session develops differently based on user behavior.

 ---

-## Core Idea
+## Technical Notes

-Speed introduces noise.
-Stillness produces form.

-Observation is participation.

----

-## Built With
+Built using:

 HTML
 CSS
 JavaScript (Canvas API)

-No frameworks.
-No external libraries.
+No external frameworks.
-Pure generative logic.

 ---

 ## Project Goal

-To create an immersive environment where users feel that their attention directly influences the structure of reality.
+To create a web-based environment where users experience how attention alters structure and behavior within a system.

-The universe does not simply animate.

-It responds.